pixel-cookers/symfony2_bootstrap/README.md

 Done :
 -----

+* Extend FOSUserBundle with a UserBundle for add fields to the model
 * Extend FOSUserBundle with a UserBundle for override forms & templates
 * Add FOSUserBundle (install, settings & propel support)
 * Handle vendors with composer [Issue #1](https://github.com/pixel-cookers/symfony2_bootstrap/issues/1)